WallarooLabs/wally/book/appendix/wallaroo-command-line-options.md

 #### Example Multi-Worker Run

 Sticking with our Celsius Converter app, here is an example of how you might run it over two workers.
-Beyond the parameters specified in the last section, we need to specify the control channel address (`--control`), data channel address (`--data`), number of workers (`--worker-count`), and, for the initializer process, the fact that it is the cluster initializer (`--cluster-initializer` flag):
+In addition to the parameters specified in the last section, we need to specify the control channel address (`--control`), data channel address (`--data`), number of workers (`--worker-count`), and, for the initializer process, the fact that it is the cluster initializer (`--cluster-initializer` flag):

 *Worker 1*